-Our Study teaches on the nature of Christ.
+Our Study has as its fundamental purpose a clear statement of the nature of Christ.
 It is vital that Christian believers understand that Jesus has two natures.
-He was born a man coming from the womb of the Virgin Mary and so He can teach us what God the Father is really like, stand for us, petition God the Father on our behalf, understanding us, and so are able to call us a brother or sister and a friend.
-As a man He can bring us into the family of God
+He was born a man coming from the womb of the Virgin Mary and so He can stand for us, understanding us, and able to call us a brother or sister and a friend.